-To be eligible for partial refunds of materials and service fees, a student withdrawing from college must file an application with the business office not later than 14 days following the day of the term when instruction begins; and provided, further, that the amount of \$2 shall be retained to cover the cost of Nonresident and foreign student tuition:
+To be eligible for partial refunds of materials and service fees, a student with-drawing from college must file an application with the business office not later than 14 days following the day of the term when instruction begins; and provided, further, that the amount of \$10 shall be retained to cover the cost of registration.
+Nonresident and foreign student tuition:

-Tuition paid for a course scheduled to continue for an entire semester may be refunded in accordance with the following schedule if application therefor is received by the Business Office within the following time limits:

-within the following time lim its:

-(1) Before or during the first (2) During the second week of (3) During the third week of (4) During the fourth week of (5) During the fifth week of t (6) During the sixth week of rking fee: the semester of the semester Amount of refund 100 percent of fee 90 percent of fee 70 percent of fee 50 percent of fee 30 percent of fee 20 percent of fee
+Tuition paid for a course scheduled to continue for an entire semester may be refunded in accordance with the following schedule if application therefor is received by the Business Office within the following time limits: Time limit Amount of refund (1) Before or during the first week of the semester.
+(2) During the second week of the semester.
+(3) During the third week of the semester.
+(4) During the fourth week of the semester.
+(5) During the fifth week of the semester.
+(6) During the sixth week of the semester.
+100 percent of fee 90 percent of fee 70 percent of fee 50 percent of fee 30 percent of fee 20 percent of fee Parking fee:

 This schedule of refunds refers to calendar days, commencing on the date of the term when instruction begins: Nonreserved space per semester:

-Period

-1-30 days Amount of refund
+Period Amount of refund

-31-60 days 61-90 days 75 percent of fee
+1-30 days 75 percent of fee

-91-end of term 50 percent of fee
+31-60 days 50 percent of fee

-he late registration fee is not set 25 percent of fee
+61-90 days 25 percent of fee

+91-end of term None None

 The late registration fee is not refundable.